facelessuser/coloraide/docs/src/markdown/colors/hct.md

 glued together, 'H' (hue) and 'C' (chroma) come from the CAM16 color appearance model and 'T' (tone) which is the lightness from the CIELAB (D65) color space.
 The idea was to take the more consistent perceptual hues from CAM16 and use the better lightness prediction found in CIELAB, so a new space was created by literally sticking the color components together.

-This HCT color space has the advantage of being well suited for creating creating better color schemes with decent contrast and makes it easy to create nice tonal maps with good contrast.
+The color space has the advantage of being well suited for creating creating better color schemes with decent contrast and makes it easy to create nice tonal palettes.

 The one downside of HCT is that it is an expensive color space to calculate.
 CAM16 is already an expensive color model to calculate, and while HCT isn't that much more expensive to convert in the forward direction to HCT, it is much more expensive to calculate from HCT to another color space.
-This is because the CAM16 color model needs context from the CAM16 lightness which gets thrown away when converting to HCT and is replaced with CIELAB lightness.
+This is because the CAM16 color model needs context from the CAM16 lightness which gets thrown away when converting to HCT as it is replaced with CIELAB lightness.
 Round trip conversions then need to apply approximation algorithms which can be expensive.

 To Google's credit, they implement the HCT color space in their Material's color utilities and provide many shortcuts